 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-As a Database Architecture this is my responsibility to write and share my knowledge about, which one is best option to store images either into the Database System or into the File System.
+As a Database Architecture, this is my responsibility to write and share my knowledge on which one is best option to store images either into the Database System or into the File System?

 ” The truth about to store images into the File System “

-- Store image into the File System and store only path of that images into the Database System.
+Store image into the File System and store the only path of that image into the Database System.

-- The management of files in the File System is very important, You have to manage proper folder structure, different scheduler for backing all files.
+The management of files in the File System is very important, You have to manage proper folder structure, different schedule for taking the backup of all files.

-- If you are planning to migrate your application from one server to another at that time you have to also take backup of not only image files, but you have to also maintain the same folder structure and path structure.
+If you are planning to migrate your application from one server to another at that time you also have to take the backup of not only image files, but you have to also maintain the same folder structure and path structure.

-- This is not advisable to store more than 3000 file into one folder, after some number of limit you can create a new folder for further files and this is advisable for performance aspect.
-You can write automated program to create new folder structure.
+This is not advisable to store more than 3000 files into one folder, after some number of limit you should create a new folder for further files and this is advisable for performance aspect.

-- The thumb rule of RDBMS is data integrity, If you are storing images in file system then the image data is disconnected with a database system.
+The thumb rule of RDBMS is data integrity, If you are storing images in the file system, the image data disconnects with a database system.

-- You should also take care about a security of file directory, if someone deletes your image files, then your application will throw an error like “Image is not found”.
+You should also take care about a security of file directory, if someone deletes your image files, your application should throw an error like “Image is not found”.

 ” The truth about to store images into the Database System “

-- You require only one system to manage and perform any action like migration, replication.
+You need only one system to manage and perform any action like migration, replication.

-- You can take a full database backup with included all the image data, but this will take more time depends on size of image data.
+You can take a full database backup with included all the image data, but this will take more time depends on the size of image data.

-- The storing images into database system is very memory consuming.
+The storing images into database system are very resource consuming.

-- Imagine, If you stored millions of images in the database and each size is around 60 KB.
-In this situation, you have to use your SELECT statement properly otherwise this will create performance issues.
-You can not put SELECT * in such a condition.
+Imagine, If you stored millions of images in the database and each size is around 60 KB, you have to use your SELECT statement properly otherwise this will create performance issues.
+You cannot put SELECT * in such a condition.

-- If you are using SQL Server 2008 then one new FileStream data type gives a very good optimized approach for storing files in database system.
+If you are using SQL Server 2008, one new FileStream data type gives a very good optimized approach for storing files in a database system.

 ” Conclusion… “

-This is my view and conclusion, but you can take a decision base on all above facts and figures.
+Above are my views and concerns, but you should take a decision base on all the above facts.